humanitec-architecture/example-library/README.md

 - List some or all example files and explain any details you consider relvant.
 Refer to files by their filename, e.g. `somefile.yaml`, so that readers can easily locate them.
 - Refer to "_this section_" or "_this examples collection_" as opposed to "_this repo_".
 Remember that the content will be rendered into the developer docs and not be part of a repo in this context.
 - Explain complex code examples by
-  - adding inline comments
+  - Adding inline comments
-  - showing small code snippets as inline code blocks in the README, and explaning them there
+  - Showing small code snippets as inline code blocks in the README, and explaning them there
-  - all of the above.
+  - All of the above

 # Displaying examples in the developer docs